+2. How we administer our grants

+Please tell us about your experiences of the grant application process and subsequent support.

+The grant application and assessment process was explained clearly at each stage 1=Strongly disagree

+3=Neutral

+5=Strongly agree

+Power to Change or its grants administrator responded to your queries effectively and in a timely manner 1=Strongly disagree

+3=Neutral

+5=Strongly agree

+Power to Change or its grants administrator referred you to other potential sources of support that were useful to you 1=Strongly disagree

+3=Neutral

+5=Strongly agree

+Power to Change or its grants administrator explained clearly any decisions it took with respect to your grant application 1=Strongly disagree

+3=Neutral

+5=Strongly agree

+Power to Change is responsive and understanding when plans or circumstances change 1=Strongly disagree

+3=Neutral

+5=Strongly agree

+You know who your key contact at Power to Change is and you have met them face-to-face on at least one occasion 1=Strongly disagree

+3=Neutral

+5=Strongly agree

-Q1e.
-Thinking about the ethnicity of your customers or clients, are they predominantly White 2.
-How we administer our grants Black/African/Please tell us about your experiences of the grant application processCaribbean/Black Britishand subsequent support.
-Asian/Asian British Q2a.
-The grant application and assessment 1=Strongly disagree Mixed/Other Ethnicity process was explained clearly at each stage 3=Neutral Don't know 5=Strongly agree Prefer not to say Q2b.
-Power to Change or its grants administrator responded to your queries effectively and in a timely manner 1=Strongly disagree Q1f.
-Thinking about the ethnicity of your workforce (including any volunteers), are they predominantly White 3=Neutral Black/African/ Caribbean/Black British 5=Strongly agree Asian/Asian British Q2c.
-Power to Change or its grants administrator referred you to other potential sources of support that were useful to you 1=Strongly disagree Mixed/Other Ethnicity 3=Neutral Don't know 5=Strongly agree Prefer not to say Q2d.
-Power to Change or its grants 1=Strongly disagree Q1g.
-Are there any other relevant factors about the diversity of your business or the communities it serves? administrator explained clearly any decisions it took with respect 3=Neutral to your grant application 5=Strongly agree Q2e.
-Power to Change is responsive 1=Strongly disagree - and understanding when plans or circumstances change 3=Neutral or circumstances change 5=Strongly agree Q2f.
-You know who your key contact at Power to Change is and you have met them face-to-face on at least one occasion 1=Strongly disagree 3=Neutral 5=Strongly agree
+process was explained clearly at each stage Power to Change or its grants administrator responded to your queries effectively and in a timely manner Power to Change or its grants administrator referred you to other potential sources of support that were useful to you Power to Change or its grants administrator explained clearly any decisions it took with respect to your grant application Power to Change is responsive and understanding when plans or circumstances change You know who your key contact at Power to Change is and you have met them face-to-face on at least